 “This is not a line”: Critical Delineation of the Coastline in Istanbul.

-“This is not a line” is the critical cartographic methodology and literacy that focuses on anthropogenic impacts shaping the coastline among the land and water in Istanbul.
+“This is not a line” is the critical cartographic literacy model that investigates the anthropogenic impacts shaping the coastline among the land and water in Istanbul.

 PhD dissertation in Architecture submitted to Istanbul Technical University, Graduate School of Science Engineering and Technology, July 2019.